Top 5 Symptoms of a Bad Timing Chain Tensioner

 A misfire occurs when the engine cannot start because there is no combustion of the air and fuel mixture within the cylinder.

-For instance, if the valve moves at a time that doesn't coincide with the piston's rise and fall, this condition can prevent the combustion of the air and fuel mixture within the cylinder.
+For instance, if the valve moves at a time that doesn't coincide with the piston's rise and fall, it prevents the combustion of the air and fuel mixture within the cylinder.
 This could also affect the ratio of the air-fuel mixture.

 If this issue persists, the engine might not be able to deliver the boost that it needs to maintain its performance.